klausen-partners/Orientation-Service/README.md

 ![GitHub](https://img.shields.io/github/license/klausen-partners/orientation-service)
 ![npm (tag)](https://img.shields.io/npm/v/@kogp/orientation-service/latest)

 Want to keep your users in landscape mode?
-This package will handle it all for you.
+This package will handle it all for you in only a few steps.
-[1.5~KB](https://bundlephobia.com/result?p=@kogp/orientation-service@1.0.0) Simple package with good no dependencies and no nonsense.
+[1.5~KB](https://bundlephobia.com/result?p=@kogp/orientation-service@1.0.0) Simple package with no dependencies and no nonsense.

 ![Demo](https://media.giphy.com/media/hs1kmYqXhTVUggDaSR/giphy.gif)